 The Porsche Experience Centre (PEC) is slated to open in Singapore by 2027.
 Located near Changi Exhibition Centre, it will be the first Porsche experience centre in Southeast Asia and the 11th centre in the world.
 The upcoming attraction will boast a 2km handling track designed to showcase sports cars, engaging activities for visitors such as immersive racing simulators, themed exhibitions, and much more.
 Get the full details.

 There are a number of new hotels in Singapore as well as properties set to open next year.
-For example, the new Artyzen Hotel near Orchard is a dreamy escape that recently received the first-ever Michelin Key recognition, while the newly revamped ParkRoyal on Beach Road is an ideal staycation, and the Hilton Singapore Orchard is the largest Hilton in Asia and the dreamy new 5-star Voco Hotel has an epic rooftop pool, to name a few.
+But some recent openings include the new Artyzen Hotel near Orchard which is a dreamy escape that recently received the first-ever Michelin Key recognition, while the newly revamped ParkRoyal on Beach Road is an ideal staycation, and the Hilton Singapore Orchard is the largest Hilton in Asia and the dreamy new 5-star Voco Hotel has an epic rooftop pool, to name a few.

 In 2026, a range of new hotels are set to open too.
 This includes Marriott’s Four Points By Sheraton launching in Jurong.
 It will offer a wonderful experiences similar to other flagships, with an infinity pool, restaurants, and more…it’s the perfect stay.